Bernie Sanders: Approval ratings

-Polling conducted in August 2011 by Public Policy Polling found that Sanders's approval rating was 67% and his disapproval rating 28%, making him then the third-most popular U.S. senator.
+Polling conducted in August 2011 by Public Policy Polling found that Sanders's approval rating was 67% and his disapproval rating 28%, making him then the third-most popular US senator.
 Both the NAACP (National Association for the Advancement of Colored People) and the NHLA (National Hispanic Leadership Agenda) have given him 100% voting scores during his tenure in the Senate.
 In 2015, he was named one of the Top 5 of The Forward 50.
-In a November 2015 Morning Consult poll, he reached an 83% approval rating among his constituents, making him the most popular U.S. senator.
+In a November 2015 Morning Consult poll, he reached an 83% approval rating among his constituents, making him the most popular US senator.
 Fox News found him to have the highest net favorability at +28 points of any prominent politician included in its March 2017 poll.
 He ranked third in 2014 and first in both 2015 and 2016.

 In April 2017, a nationwide Harvard-Harris Poll found that Sanders had the highest favorability rating among all the political figures included in the poll, a standing confirmed by subsequent polling.